CuongDuong2710/gymcoding_nextjs_typescript/next-events/README.md

 ## Link
 - <Link> element, the network fetches only a small Javascript file needed for that route.
 - <a> element, the browser reloads the entire web applications.

+- Each route (or folder) in your application should have a `page.js` file that exports a default component.
+This component will be used as the UI for that route.

+- The `layout.js` file inside `/app` folder is a shared UI that shapes the layout of your application.
+You can place components that are used in all routes in this file.

+# CHAPTER 4 - SERVER AND CLIENT COMPONENTS